Add public IP addresses

 - Find the Resource providers tile and click on the network resource provider.

 - Click on the Public IP pools usage tile.

 - Click on the Add IP pool button.

-- Provide a Name for the IP Pool.
-The name you choose is just to allow you to easily identify the IP pool so you can call it whatever you like.
+- Provide a name for the IP pool.
+The name you choose helps you easily identify the IP pool.
+You can't use a special character like "/" in this field.
 It's a good practice to make the name the same as the address range, but that isn't required.

-- When you provide a valid CIDR range in the Address range (CIDR block) field the Start IP address, End IP address and Available IP addresses fields will automatically be populated.
-They are read only and automatically generated so you can't change these without modifying the value in the Address range field.
+- When you provide a valid CIDR range in the Address range (CIDR block) field the Start IP address, End IP address and Available IP addresses fields will automatically populate.
+They're read-only and automatically generated so you can't change these fields without modifying the value in the Address range field.

-- After reviewing the information on the blade and confirming everything looks correct, Click Ok to commit the change and add the address range to Azure Stack.
+- After you review the info on the blade and confirm that everything looks correct, select Ok to commit the change and add the address range to Azure Stack Hub.